toremann/kwh-api/README.md

 ## Configuration
 You can change the area and currency for which the prices are retrieved by modifying the opts object in price.js.

+## Swagger
+You can check of the different endpoints at hostname/api-docs

 ```js
 const opts = {
   area: 'Oslo', // See http://www.nordpoolspot.com/maps/